phytec/kivy-demo/README.md

 ## Description

-The goal of this program is to show the possibilities of kivy on embedded systems developped by PHYTEC.
-This program was tested after installing kivy using this documentation: [link to the documentation with title]
+This program demonstrates the capabilities of Kivy on embedded systems developed by [PHYTEC](https://www.phytec.eu/en/startseite/).
+It serves as a showcase for Kivy's features and functionalities.
+Please refer to the [documentation](link to the documentation for later) for instructions on installing Kivy on PHYTEC products before running this program.

 ## Installation

 Dependencies:
 - kivy[full]==2.1dev0

-To install and launch the program :
+Follow these steps to install and launch the program:
-1. Go inside the project folder
+1. Go to the project folder
-1.1.
-[OPTIONAL] Install and start a virtual environnement: `python3 -m venv .venv` and `source .venv/bin/activate`
+2. Set up and activate a virtual environment:: `python3 -m venv .venv` and `source .venv/bin/activate`
-1. Install the package: `pip install --editable .`
+3. Install the package: `pip install --editable .`
-2. Launch the program with: `kivydemo`
+4. Launch the program with the following command: `kivydemo`

-If you use the the image with the meta-phykivy layer, you just have to follow the last step.
+If you are using the `meta-phykivy` layer, you can skip to the last step.

-> NOTES: if you want to test the camera on your virtual environment, you need to have at least one of the provider for the camera available.
-If that's not the case, you can can do the following
+> NOTE: If you want to test the camera in your virtual environment, make sure you have at least one camera provider available.
+If not, you can install OpenCV by running the following command
 > ```(myenv)$ pip install opencv-python```

-> NOTES: if you want to exit the virtual environment, you can use `deactivate`.
-For more information on the suject,  follow [this link](https://docs.python.org/3/library/venv.html)
+> NOTE: To exit the virtual environment, you can use the `deactivate` command.
+For more information, refer to [this link](https://docs.python.org/3/library/venv.html)

 ## Credits

-To make the program, we used the following examples available on the kivy repository or visible on the documentation:
+This program was developed using the following examples from the Kivy repository and documentation:
 - [touchtracer](https://github.com/kivy/kivy/tree/2.1.0.dev0/examples/demo/touchtracer)
 - [showcase](https://github.com/kivy/kivy/tree/2.1.0.dev0/examples/demo/showcase)
 - [3D rendering (renamed MonkeyRendering)](https://github.com/kivy/kivy/tree/2.1.0.dev0/examples/3Drendering)